ETdoFresh/Blog/content/post/chrome-os-first-impressions.md

 * I can install android Netflix
 * I can install android Xbox GamePass (xCloud!)
 * I can install android SteamLink
-* I have a linux command prompt
+* I have a Linux command prompt

 I mean...
 I think I'm set on a sub $300 machine with a great display.
 Keyboard backspace is just a little weird on this particular model.
 But yeah, as long as I'm not seriously developing.
 I think this is a great little machine!